jamwaffles/jamwaffles.github.io/_drafts/huanyang-linuxcnc-2.7-speed-control.md

 - VFD is not modbus compliant but...
 - Someone wrote a HAL component [in this forum thread](http://www.cnczone.com/forums/phase-converters/91847-software.html)
 - Now this HAL component is **bundled with LinuxCNC**, so no more fucking about with compiling modules.
 Docs [here](http://linuxcnc.org/docs/html/man/man1/hy_vfd.1.html)
-	- The signal names it produces are modified from the original in that thread, however
+	- The signal names it produces are modified from the original in that thread, however, but the command is actually documented now.
-TODO: Upload latest config file to OneDrive

 ---